manymodels/public-ai/README.md

-> Public AI delivers the future of digital infrastructure accountably, accessibly, and in the public interest.
+> AI as Public Infrastructure: Accountable, equitable and accessible

 ## What is public AI?